ReemAljunaibi/stellr-help-docs/docs/notes/index.md

   </ul>

   <div class="mt-4 text-sm bg-gray-light p-4 rounded text-gray-dark">
-    👥 Learn more about how to create and manage groups in the <a href="/docs/groups/index" class="text-accent-secondary underline">Groups</a> section.
+    👥 Learn more about how to manage access in the <a href="/access-permissions" class="text-accent-secondary underline">Access & Permissions</a> section.
   </div>

   ### 3. Editing & Deleting Notes